nyanpasu64/spectro2/README.md

 Clone the repo and run `cargo run`. `cargo run --release` will not generate debug info, and may or may not produce a slightly faster binary.

+Building the software also requires CMake, Git, Python 3, a C++ compiler, and (on Windows) Ninja, in order to build the Vulkan SDK.

 Note that this project has custom flags for debug and release builds.
 Dependencies like the FFT algorithm are compiled in `-O2` in both debug and release mode; only this crate has optimization disabled in debug mode.
 See `.cargo/config.toml` for details.

 ### Testing `flip-cell`